Class Agnostic Instance-level Descriptor for Visual Instance Search: Experiment

 \subsection{Ablation Studies}

 To study the impact of each major component in CLAID, an ablation analysis is carried out on \textit{INSTRE}.
 Namely, we study the impact of seed selection (Section~\ref{sec:seed}) and the contribution from the filtering scheme on the ``dummy node'' (Section~\ref{sec:dummy}).
-Table~\ref{tab:ablation} showcases the mAP results and the total number of features extracted from \textit{INSTRE} images under each configuration.
+Table~\ref{tab:ablation} shows the mAP results and the total number of features extracted from \textit{INSTRE} images under each configuration.
 As shown in the Table, compared to CLAID with random initialization, the detector produces \textit{16\%} less redundant instance regions.
-Moreover, compared to the run extracting features for dummy nodes, the standard configuration of CLAID shows slightly higher mAP while using \textit{42\%} less number of features.
-This basically indicates that regions that correspond to the dummy nodes make no contribution to the instance level feature representation.
+Moreover, compared to the run extracting features for dummy nodes, the standard configuration of CLAID shows slightly higher mAP while using \textit{42\%} fewer features.
+This basically indicates that regions that correspond to the dummy nodes make no contribution to the instance-level feature representation.

+In order to study the efficacy of the proposed termination condition (defined in Eqn.~\ref{eq:connect}), a variant run of the method is pulled out.
+In this study, the termination condition is replaced with the decomposition depth.
+The maximum decomposition depth is varied from \textit{3} to \textit{7}.
+The filtering with ``dummy node'' condition is disabled as well.
+The experiments are carried out on INSTRE and Instance-335.
+The instance search performance is compared to the standard configuration of CLAID and presented in Table~\ref{tab:k_dep}.
+The performance gap to the standard CLAID can be reduced to \textit{3-4\%} when the images are decomposed into a growing number of fine-grained regions.
+Nevertheless, several times more features are produced per image.